Signature change by a morphism of spectral triples: Connection for even-dimensional manifolds

 using equation \eqref{EqRelclradj} at the second line, the relation between the Clifford action and the metric and that $\rho(a)=a$ for $a\in\calA^\prime$.
 The last term is the Lipschitz norm of $a$ for the metric $\gr$, see \cite{gracia2013elements} for more information.
 Note that the self-adjointness of $\clr(da)$ is an essential property to make the sum of supremums a supremum of the sum, as this implies that the supremum is attained for the same vector $\psi$ in the expression of $\| \clr(da)\|^2$ and $\| \clr(da)^\dagger\|^2$.

-There is no such distance formula associated with $\gpr$ in the pseudo-Riemannian spectral triple case.
+There is no such distance formula in the compact pseudo-Riemannian spectral triple framework.
+In particular, our use of the distance formula \eqref{MetForm} will always refer to the underlying Riemannian metric $\gr$ encoded in the $ST_{(1)}$ and its twisted counterparts.
 For the $\twpr$-$PRST$ and the $\twpr$-$TPRST$, the only metric formula is provided by the Clifford relation connecting $\clpr$ to $\gpr$.

 In the case of connection 2.2, the $\tw$-morphism permits the transformation $\twphi\, :\, \twpr\text{-}PRST\, \to\, \twpr\text{-}TST$, but so far it is not clear which metric the $\twpr$-$TST$ can be associated with.
-The following proposition answers this question. \begin{proposition} The $\twpr$-$TST$ is associated with the metric $\gr$. \end{proposition} \begin{proof} Using the distance formula \eqref{MetForm}, the only difference in the $\twpr$-$TST$ appears at the level of the derivation, giving
+The following important theorem answers this question. \begin{theorem} The $\twpr$-$TST$ is associated with the metric $\gr$. \end{theorem} \begin{proof} Using the distance formula \eqref{MetForm}, the only difference in the $\twpr$-$TST$ appears at the level of the derivation, giving

 Computing $\| [\prDir, a]_\rhpr \|^2$ yields

 Using equation \eqref{EqRelclpradj} in the second line.
 This implies that $d(x,y)=d_\gr(x,y)$, so that the metric associated with the $\twpr$-$TST$ is $\gr$. \end{proof}